marvinO1/any2logitec/readme.txt

    and the second number is the correlationId of the message.
 The postfix message is only used to identify the file as a message file.

-    %LOGITEC_DISPLAY_FOLDER_ROOT%/outbound it the folder where the
-    pad places files when one of the four pad buttons have been pressed.
+    %LOGITEC_DISPLAY_FOLDER_ROOT%/outbound is the folder where the pad places files when one of the four pad buttons have been pressed.
 The names of the files have following pattern

       <full name of the last consumed inbound file>.bn.pressed

       For example: jenkins.10.0.messages.b0.pressed is the file produced when the very left button is pressed, after the message from jenkins was consumed.

     %LOGITEC_DISPLAY_FOLDER_ROOT%/cfg contains for each adapter
     the property file used for configuration.